 In addition to anger and depression, a patient must also endure the endless boredom of being ill, as well as the fear of being a burden when he or she really wants and needs special attention.
 Ironically, the people from whom this attention is demanded may be suffering from the same tedium or from feelings of inadequacy and guilt for being unable to relieve the suffering.
 They may not be able to cope with the reality in which the patient is imprisoned.
 The result may be a gradual diminishing of attention and care by the family, and increased bitterness and fear of isolation for the patient.

 No one should be blamed for the ways he or she responds to the crisis of a long-term illness or the threat of change and loss.
 Some people and some relationships grow stronger, experiencing new depths of love, respect, and understanding; some waver, yet hold together; and some collapse.

 The most important thing that family and friends can do for a patient is to be supportive, give encouragement, and do everything possible to promote his or her recovery.
 However, it is vital that they do not err on the side of being overly solicitous, because this deprives the patient of the accomplishments that can give a sense of independence, purpose, and self-esteem, and concrete proof of progress in returning to a normal life.

-How to talk about your cancer
+How do I talk about my cancer to others?

 How open you should be about the fact that you have cancer or about how your treatment is going is entirely up to you.
 There is no single “right” way to talk about it.
 There are no “right” words to use.
 Like everyone else, you will have to find your own comfort zone and the words you’re most comfortable using.
 If you would rather talk about your “malignancy” or “tumor” or “growth” or “lump” or “problem” than keep using the word cancer all the time, so be it.